Content-Language" content="en-us">

 false-grained over tin; 3¾" high; signed on bottom but difficult to read

-PLEASE RETURN AS NEW SECTIONS WILL BE ADDED! top top of page home page history of dollhouses dolls for dollhouses 1 references on dollhouses & miniatures GALLERY of IMAGES 1 GALLERY OF IMAGES 2 GALLERY OF MAGES 3 GALLERY OF IMAGES 4
+top of page home page history of dollhouses dolls for dollhouses 1 lights for dollhouses references on dollhouses & miniatures GALLERY of IMAGES 1 GALLERY OF IMAGES 2 GALLERY OF IMAGES 3 GALLERY OF IMAGES 4 GALLERY OF IMAGES 5 GALLERY OF IMAGES_7 GALLERY_OF_IMAGES_8 INDEX of GALLERY

 |